 Helena (Hotel Prices & Photos)

-Helena is Montana’s capital, and while it’s not a popular tourist destination, it does offer an excellent representation of the state’s past and present.
+Helena is Montana’s capital, offering an excellent representation of the state’s past and present through its popular attractions.
 A mix of modern and historic, the city has hung on to much of its past by preserving many of its old buildings and attractions that made it popular during the post-gold rush era, when it was a haven for those who got lucky striking it rich.
-If you want to delve into the state’s history, visiting here offers the chance to take one of many tours that provide an excellent insight.
+If you want to delve into the state’s history, visiting here offers the chance to take one of many tours that provide excellent insight.
 It may not look like much at first glance, but when you venture off the Interstate, you’ll discover a gem.
 Stop into the Helena Visitor Center for more insight on how to spend your time here, or to take a guided tour of the city’s Pioneer Cabin, built during the gold rush of the 1860s.

 Livingston (Hotel Prices & Photos)